Houston Catastrophic Injury Lawyers

 At Fibich, Leebron, Copeland & Briggs, we can help you recover financial compensation for the life-altering pain and suffering caused to you.
 Of course, nothing can undo the physical and mental harm you have suffered, but with the appropriate amount of compensation, you can better afford your medical bills and live as comfortably as possible.
 Financial compensation may help pay for your long-term care needs and provide for your family, especially if your injuries prevent you from returning to work and earning an income.

-If you have been injured in a preventable accident, speak with a member of our team to learn more about your options.
-Call our office today at (713) 496-0549 or contact us online.
+If you have been injured in a preventable accident, speak with our Houston personal injury lawyer to learn more about your options.
+Call our office today at (713) 751-0025 or contact us online.

 What Constitutes a Catastrophic Injury?